 Dear Camp Starkweather 2021 Families,

 Thank You for signing up your children for camp this summer.
-We look forward to some time outside playing and being together once again for our 10th year of camp!
+We are just about 1.5 months away and we are looking forward to being together outside for our 11th year of camp!

-If you have any questions please feel free to reach out to me directly.
+If your summer plans have changed please let us know ASAP so that we can open up the spots.
+As always if you have any questions please feel free to reach out to me directly.

 Camp Location & Times: